Anu Solomon: Arizona

-In 2015, Solomon would enter his redshirt sophomore year as the starting quarterback for the Wildcats.
-Arizona entered the 2015 season ranked No. 22 by the Associated Press and Coaches Poll.
+In 2015, Solomon entered his redshirt sophomore year as the starting quarterback for the Wildcats.
+He was named to several preseason watch lists, including the Manning Award, the Maxwell Award, the Davey O’Brien Award and the Walter Camp Player of the Year watch list.
+Arizona started the 2015 season ranked No. 22 by the Associated Press and Coaches Poll.
 In the season opener, Solomon completed 22 of 36 passes for 229 yards and four touchdowns as Arizona defeated UTSA 34–16.
 He finished the season with 6,460 career passing yards, which is fourth-most in school history, and 48 passing touchdowns, which is third-most all-time.
-Started and played 11 games, missing contests at Stanford (10/3) and ASU (11/21) due to injury.
-Also missed second half against UCLA (9/26) and much of fourth quarter against Utah (11/14).
+He started and played 11 games, missing contests at Stanford (10/3) and ASU (11/21) due to injury.
+He also missed the second half against UCLA (9/26) and much of fourth quarter against Utah (11/14).
 Missed time did not prevent him from improving his completion percentage (62.1 percent) and efficiency (146.98) numbers from a breakout freshman season.
-He had an average of 242.5 yards per game was boosted late in season over final three starts.
-Averaged 319 yards per game and completed 67 percent of passes in those contests against USC (11/7), Utah (11/14) and New Mexico (12/19).
-Only two 300-yard passing games of season came in last three outings.
-He had set a school record for most attempts to begin a season without an interception (210) and saw another program record of 233 overall attempts without a pick come to an end at Washington (10/31) He had a season high for passing yards came at USC (352), while twice tossed four touchdown passes (UTSA, 9/3; Nevada, 9/12).
-Rushed for scores against NAU (9/19), Utah (11/14) and New Mexico in the Gildan New Mexico Bowl (12/19).
-Netted 86 yards on 12 rushes with a scored in upset of No. 10 Utah.
-Tossed multiple touchdown passes in six games, suffering first career defeat (at USC) in 13 games when throwing at least two touchdowns.
-Was named to several preseason watch lists, including the Manning Award, the Maxwell Award, the Davey O’Brien Award and the Walter Camp Player of the Year watch list.
+His average of 242.5 yards per game was boosted late in season over final three starts, where he averaged 319 yards per game and completed 67 percent of passes in those contests against USC (11/7), Utah (11/14) and New Mexico (12/19).
+He had set a school record for most attempts to begin a season without an interception (210) and saw another program record of 233 overall attempts without a pick come to an end at Washington (10/31) He had a season high for passing yards came at USC (352), while twice tossing four touchdown passes (UTSA, 9/3; Nevada, 9/12).
+He rushed for scores against NAU (9/19), Utah (11/14) and New Mexico in the Gildan New Mexico Bowl (12/19) and netted 86 yards on 12 rushes with a score in an upset of No. 10 Utah.
+Solomon tossed multiple touchdown passes in six games, suffering his first career defeat (at USC) in 13 games when throwing at least two touchdowns.

-Was named to several preseason watch lists, including the Manning Award, the Maxwell Award, the Davey O’Brien Award and the Walter Camp Player of the Year watch list.
-He finished the season with 6,922 career passing yards, which is fourth-most in school history, and 49 passing touchdowns, which is third-most all-time.
-Started and played 4 games, he missed seven contests including Grambling State, Hawaii, Washington, at UCLA, at Utah, USC and ASU due to injury.
+In 2016, Solomon finished the season with 6,922 career passing yards, which is fourth-most in school history, and 49 passing touchdowns, which is third-most all-time.
+Starting and playing 4 games, he missed seven contests including Grambling State, Hawaii, Washington, at UCLA, at Utah, USC, and ASU due to injury.